fgoujeon/maki/README.md

 ```

 ## Acknowledgements
 AweSM is greatly inspired by Boost.MSM, and more precisely by its functor front-end.
-Actually, AweSM was born because Boost.MSM was too slow to build large FSMs (which is expected for a library that has been written in a time when variadic templates weren't supported by the language).
+Actually, AweSM was born because Boost.MSM was too slow to build large state machines (which is expected for a library that has been written in a time when variadic templates weren't supported by the language).